 Actions Regulation 9(1)(b) Who is Responsible Regulation 9(1)(c) Resources Required Regulation 9(1)(c) Timeframe How will you measure success?
-Regulation 9(1)(d) 2.
-Ro 2.
-Ro 3.
-So m th pr 4.
-St ar te er re 5.
-Te 6.
-Ro de 7.
-Thro Staff recruited on the basis of this requirement and ppraised regularly.
-Observations of staff interactions with olleagues to be included in professional development.
+Regulation 9(1)(d) 2 Staff recruited on the basis of this requirement and appraised regularly.
+Observations of staff interactions with colleagues to be included in professional development.
 Restorative practices promoted and modelled school wide.
-School wide expectation put in place that teachers will hake personal efforts, in their own time, to up skill nemselves as part of their teacher inquiry, in addition to professional development provided by the school.
-Staff who seek innovation and demonstrate a willingness and ability to implement 21 st century learning using new echnology and modern learning environments, will be incouraged and provided with resourcing within school's esources to do so.
-Teacher mentoring and coaching continued school wide.
-Robust recruitment, induction, teacher professional evelopment and performance monitoring in place.
-All home class and specialist teachers led by team leaders, associate principal and deputy principals.
-Principal.
-Staff professional development: \$25,000.00 Staff recruitment \$500.00 Team Leader release for Professional Growth Cycle observations and discussions.
-2024 School year.
+School wide expectation put in place that teachers will All home class and specialist teachers led by team leaders, associate principal and deputy principals.
+Staff professional development: \$25,000.00 Staff recruitment \$500.00 Teacher laptops provided through 2025 School year.
 Staff recruited on the basis of this requirement.
 Observations of staff interactions with colleagues to be included in professional development.
 Restorative practices are seen to be promoted and modelled school wide.
-School wide expectation put in place that teachers will make personal efforts, in their own time, to up skill themselves as part of their teacher inquiry, in addition to professional development provided by the school.
+2 make personal efforts, in their own time, to up skill themselves as part of their teacher inquiry, in addition to professional development provided by the school.
+Staff who seek innovation and demonstrate a willingness and ability to implement 21st century learning using new technology and modern learning environments, will be encouraged and provided with resourcing within school's resources to do so.
+Principal.
+TELA lease. \$6,644.00 Team Leader release for Professional Growth Cycle observations and discussions.
+3. School wide expectation put in place that teachers will make personal efforts, in their own time, to up skill themselves as part of their teacher inquiry, in addition to professional development provided by the school.
+Teacher mentoring and coaching continued school wide.
+Robust recruitment, induction, teacher professional development and performance monitoring in place.
+Through regular teacher planning, effective, focused pedagogy including direct acts of teaching, student feed- 4.
 Teacher mentoring and coaching has continued school wide.
-Robust recruitment, induction, teacher professional development and performance monitoring in place.
+5. Robust recruitment, induction, teacher professional development and performance monitoring in place.

 back and feed- forward, assessment that is analysed and acted upon to inform future teaching and learning.
 8. Student voice used to gauge student self - efficacy and involvement in learning decisions within class and beyond.
 9. Unrelenting focus on a school wide culture of care.
-Through regular teacher planning, effective, focused pedagogy including direct acts of teaching, student feed- back and feed- forward, assessment that is analysed and acted upon to inform future teaching and learning.
+6. Through regular teacher planning, effective, focused pedagogy including direct acts of teaching, student feedback and feed- forward, assessment that is analysed and acted upon to inform future teaching and learning.
 10. All teachers complete their Professional Growth Cycle annually.
+11. Teachers provided with Professional Development in Structured Literacy and Structured Mathematics (Maths-No Problem resource - MNP) 7.
 Student voice used to gauge student self - efficacy and involvement in learning decisions within class and beyond.
-Unrelenting focus on a school wide culture of care.
-All teachers complete their Professional Growth Cycle annually.
+8. Unrelenting focus on a school wide culture of care.
+9. All teachers complete their Professional Growth Cycle annually.